autolab-fi/line-robot-curriculum/lessons/lesson_2.md

 Independently write a program for the robot and upload it for verification.

 ## Introduction
-In this lesson we will give you a license to drive, if you write a program for the robot by your own.
+In this lesson we are giving you the driver's license: today, you will be writing the program on your own, without the instructor's help.
+However, first, let's cover some theory.
 We will talk about one of the most important concepts in programming: functions.
-Afterward, you will have a task to complete on your own.
-Good luck!

 ## Block of theory